 ● 12 points on your driver’s license

 If you are a repeat offender, you can expect a more severe sentence, depending on your case’s circumstances.
+You could even face felony level charges if there are enough aggravating factors.
 Possible penalties for repeat offenders can include:

 ● Up to $3,000 in fines